 Perfectionism is about having unrealistically high expectations of ourselves … I really like to highlight that because it often gets misunderstood as having standards.
 (Dr. Boduryan-Turner)

 Often people will try to defend their perfectionism by saying that they simply have “high standards” for themselves.
 They may argue that anything less than perfect would mean that they are “lowering their standards”.
+Anything can be a target for perfectionism, from your posture to your body to your habits.
+Perfectionism functions with black-and-white thinking and strict rules with no compassion.

 That’s [how] perfectionism is this race with no finish line.
 I often think of it as this marathon and somehow the finish line keeps being [pushed] further and further away from you where anything you do is never good enough.
 (Dr. Boduryan-Turner)